dmakeienko/tfenvgo/README.md

 * `x.y.z` Semver 2.0.0 string specifying the exact version to uninstall
 * `latest` is a syntax to uninstall latest present version
 * (**TBD**) `latest:<regex>` is a syntax to uninstall latest version matching regex

+## Environment variables

+`TFENVGO_ARCH`

+Specifies architecture.
+Default architecture is defined during compilation.
+Override to download terraform binary for other architecture.

+`TFENVGO_OS_TYPE`

+Specifies OS type.
+Default OS type is defined during compilation.
+Override to download terraform binary for OS.

+`TFENVGO_TERRAFORM_VERSION`

+If not empty string, this variable overrides Terraform version provided by `.terraform-version` file and commands `tfenvgo install`, `tfenvgo use`.